 1/3 peat moss

-You can find all of these ingredients in a garden center or Home Depot.
-You will find all the needed info in Melโs informative book.
+You can find all of these ingredients in a local garden center or Home Depot.
+Read more about soil for container gardening here.

 Watering is also very important indoors.
-At a sunny window, plants dry out very quickly.
-Plus, containers do dry out quicker anyways.
-You will have to make sure to be able to water regularly, in the heat of summer every day.
+At a sunny window, plants dry out very quickly and might need a lot of water.
+Plus, containers do dry out quicker anyway.
+You will have to make sure to be able to water regularly, every day, in the heat of summer or when using a heat mat in winter.
+Make sure the container has good drainage holes so the plants do not sit in water.
+Use room temperature water.

 - Growing hydroponically

 Personally, from our experience, growing indoors is easiest in hydroponics.
-It is a clean solution that provides the plants with all needed nutrients.
+A hydroponic system is a clean solution that provides the plants with all needed nutrients.

-Read more about growing the Kratky hydroponic way, and growing a Tower Garden.
+Read more about hydroponic fertilizer, growing the Kratky hydroponic way, high-pressure aeroponics, and growing a Tower Garden.

-Sure, growing in water is not the same as growing food in organic soil, but indoors we do not have any organic soil anyways.
-Still growing tomatoes at home, without any pesticides in a high-quality mineral blend is a great choice.
+Growing in a hydroponic setup is not the same as growing food in organic soil, but indoors, we do not have any organic soil anyway.
+Still growing tomatoes at home, without any pesticides, in a high-quality mineral blend is a great choice.

 3. Temperature

-Tomatoes like it warm.
-A cooled down indoor room is not the right place for them.
+Tomatoes are heat-loving plants that like it warm.
+A cooled-down indoor room is not the right place for them.
 Even though the sunny window might have a different temperature than the room itself, make sure to measure the temperature.
+Nighttime temperatures can get very low at the same window with cold drafts.
 For growing tomatoes, you want to have around 17C (62F) at night and 26C (79F) during the day.
+Use an oscillating fan to have good air circulation.

-We grow tomatoes in the grow room at the back of our garage.
-It gets really warm in there, up to 30C (86F) and the plants love it.
-In the winter we keep that room above 12C (53F).
-We can’t provide optimal conditions for tomatoes in the winter months, the plants are usually less productive because of that, but still, it is so rewarding to harvest a ripe homegrown tomato here and there in the mids of winter.
+The grow room at the back of our garage gets really warm, up to 30C (86F), and the plants love it.
+In the winter, for tomatoes, the room needs to be kept above 12C (53F).
+We can’t provide optimal conditions for tomatoes in the winter months; the plants are usually less productive because of that, but still, it is so rewarding to harvest a ripe homegrown tomato here and there in the middle of winter.

 Grow tomatoes indoors in succession

-This end of August taken picture is a great example of succession indoor tomato planting.
-The first 3 plants are plants that have been started in late winter and grew here all summer, producing lots of fruit.
+This end-of-August picture is a great example of succession indoor tomato planting.
+The first three plants are plants that have been started in late winter and grew here all summer, producing lots of fruit.
 One has a sucker that will be there after the plant is done with the old fruit.
-I will just cut back the plant and leave the sucker.
-Note: I do prune suckers of the indeterminate varieties (except the dwarf varieties), this is an exception because I can have a new plant from the old root.
-See more about pruning tomatoes here.
+I just cut back the plant and leave the sucker.
+Note: I do prune suckers of the indeterminate varieties (except the dwarf varieties); this is an exception because I can have a new plant from the old root.
+See more about pruning tomato plants here.

-The next 3 plants in the picture are young plants that have been started from cuttings in the summer.
+The next three plants in the picture are young plants that have been started from cuttings in the summer.
 They have fresh fruit growing.
-After that, there is empty space because some of the spring tomatoes were done and I will use the space for new plants.
+After that, there is empty space because some of the spring tomatoes were done, and I will use the space for new plants.
 I will not start new tomato plants at this point (late summer), but I’ll start greens for winter growing.

-In order to grow tomatoes year round, they need to be planted mid-summer.
-After some experiencing with succession planting it turns out that planting mid-summer and then anew in January/February works great.
-This way the tomatoes start to produce in late fall, after the outdoor tomatoes are done, and again in late spring before the outdoor tomatoes start producing.
+In order to grow tomatoes year-round, they need to be planted mid-summer.
+After some experience with succession planting, it turns out that planting mid-summer and then anew in January/February works great.
+This way, the tomatoes start to produce in late fall, after the outdoor tomatoes are done, and again in late spring before the outdoor tomatoes start producing.

-There you have it, a guide on how to grow tomatoes indoors.
+There you have it, a complete guide on how to grow tomatoes indoors.
 It is easy if you can provide good lighting, soil (or hydroponics), and temperatures that tomato plants love.
 Try it and let us know how it goes.
-For us, it really is worth it.
+For us, it really has been worth it.
 We harvest lots of yummy tomatoes from our indoor garden every year.

 We invite you to subscribe to Northern Homestead and follow us on Facebook or Pinterest for the latest updates.